Fort Dodge Senior High School: Athletics

 Brick-walled Dodger Stadium is home to Fort Dodge Senior High football, baseball, soccer and track teams.
 It is also home to Saint Edmond Catholic High School and Iowa Central Community College football teams.
-It remains one of the state's best athletic facilities, with permanent seating for 5,000 persons in the two concrete bleacher sections.
+It remains one of the state's best athletic facilities, with permanent seating for 5,000 in the two concrete bleacher sections.
 The stadium is located in the north central section of the community on an 18 acre tract of land.
 Built in 1939–1940, Dodger Stadium is a product of President Franklin D. Roosevelt's plan to get depression-era America back to work.
 In 2008, the school district received just under $1,000,000 in pledges for private donations to renovate the stadium's locker rooms and grandstands and replace the natural grass playing surface with artificial turf.
 Work was completed on the turf in August 2008, with the inaugural game taking place on August 29, 2008.
 Renovation plans for the restroom and locker room areas have stalled due to lack of funding.
 Also included in the plan are new bleachers and a new scoreboard.

 Fort Dodge Senior High School hosts the Iowa Girls' High School Athletic Union's state softball tournament and the Iowa High School Athletic Association's state cross country championships.
 The softball tournament is held at Harlan Rogers Sports Complex, while the cross country championships are located at Lakeside Golf Course at John F. Kennedy Park.

-The Dodgers are members of the Central Iowa Metro League, and participate in the following sports:
+The Dodgers are members of the Iowa Alliance Conference, and participate in the following sports: